Seasonal affective disorder (SAD)

 Seasonal affective disorder typically occurs during the winter months.
 SAD most often affects those who live farther from the equator and experience darker winter months with less sunshine and light.

-About 3-5%1 of the population experiences seasonal affective disorder.
-Another 10-15% of people may experience a milder form of seasonal mood changes.
+About 3% to 5% of the population experiences seasonal affective disorder.1 Another 10% to 15% of people may experience a milder form of seasonal mood changes.

 Seasonal Affective Disorder Causes

 Therapists, physicians, and scientists don’t fully understand the root causes of SAD.
 One theory is that the reduced level of sunlight during the winter months triggers a chemical change in the brain.
 Lower levels of vitamin D in particular can cause the brain to make less serotonin during the winter months, leading to depression.

 Another theory is that the body’s circadian rhythm changes in response to the reduced sunlight, contributing to changes in mood.
 Some experts also suggest that those who experience SAD may produce too much melatonin, a hormone that helps regulate the wake-sleep cycle.
 Delayed sleep timing, which occurs when sleep is delayed two or more hours from a conventional sleep pattern, has been shown to be a characteristic of SAD.2